Medical Laboratory Science: Program Overview

 - Apply all safety and governmental regulations and standards

 - Formulate a reasonable differential diagnosis from information contained in a patient case description.

 - Evaluate laboratory test results in order to determine their relevance to a case and determine if and what additional tests need to be ordered.

 - Demonstrate professional and effective oral and written communication skills.

 - Demonstrate effective oral communication skills in a thorough and creative presentation of a research article that engages the audience and relates the study to current clinical practice.

 - Deliver a clear and well-organized oral defense of the research project.

 - Compose a written manuscript for the research project that conforms to departmental specifications

 - Behave in an ethical, culturally-sensitive, and professional manner in a diverse environment.

-- Display courteous and respectful behavior of others (assessed by affective evaluation in clinical practica)
+- Display courteous and respectful behavior of others

 - Participate as a productive and positive member of a team.